PanicStation.org

 • Do not “just sign it” to meet a deadline if the sign-off wording suggests you are confirming accuracy.

-• Do not accuse colleagues of fraud or dishonesty—stick to facts: “I can’t verify these entries from the records I can access.”
+• Do not accuse colleagues of fraud or dishonesty.
+Stick to facts, such as: “I can’t verify these entries from the records I can access.”

-• Do not edit or “fix” other people’s hours yourself unless the written process explicitly authorises you to, and you have evidence for the change.
+• Do not edit or “fix” other people’s hours yourself unless the written process authorises you to do that and you have evidence for the change.

-• Do not agree to off-the-record instructions (calls/chats) if you can’t later show what you were asked to do.
+• Do not rely on off-the-record instructions if you may later need to show what you were asked to approve.

 What to do now

 1. Stop and read what the approval actually means.
-Check the wording in the system/email (for example: “I confirm these hours are correct”).
-If it implies verification, you need a different route than simple approval.
+Check the wording in the system or email, especially phrases such as “I confirm these hours are correct” or “verified by manager.”
+If it implies verification, do not approve until the correct route is clear.

-2. Reply (briefly) in writing to the requester the same day.
+2. Reply promptly in writing, especially if there is a payroll deadline.
 Use a neutral line such as: “I’m not able to verify these time entries from the records I have.
 Please advise the correct verification route or an alternate approver.”
 Keep it factual.

-6. Ask for the right person to certify.
-If someone else has direct oversight (for example, the employee’s line manager, duty manager, site supervisor, or project lead), ask for them to approve instead—so the certification matches real supervision.
+5. Ask for the right person to certify the entries.
+If someone else had direct oversight, such as the employee’s line manager, duty manager, site supervisor, or project lead, ask for that person to approve instead.

-7. Keep a minimal, dated record for yourself.
-Note what you were asked to approve, why you could not verify, who you told, and when.
-(Keep it professional and factual.)
+7. Keep a minimal dated record for yourself.
+Note what you were asked to approve, why you could not verify it, who you told, and when.
+Keep the record factual and professional.

 What can wait

-• You do not need to decide right now whether anyone acted intentionally.
+• You do not need to decide now whether anyone acted intentionally.

-• You do not need to “prove” wrongdoing yourself—your job is to avoid a false sign-off and route it to the correct process.
+• You do not need to prove wrongdoing yourself.
+Your immediate job is to avoid a false sign-off and route the request to the correct process.

-• You do not need to decide today whether to raise a formal grievance or whistleblowing disclosure—start by pausing approval and escalating in writing.
+• You do not need to decide today whether to raise a grievance or make a whistleblowing disclosure.
+Start by pausing approval and putting the concern in writing.

-• You do not need to resolve historic inaccuracies today—focus on stopping an inaccurate sign-off happening now.
+• You do not need to fix historic inaccuracies right now.
+Focus on stopping an inaccurate sign-off happening now.

 Important reassurance

-It’s reasonable to feel anxious here: being asked to certify records you can’t confirm puts you in the middle of pay, compliance, and trust issues.
-Sticking to factual language and asking for the correct verification process is a normal, professional response.
+It is reasonable to feel anxious about being asked to certify records you cannot check.
+Using factual language, refusing to overstate what you know, and asking for the correct verification route is a normal professional response.

 Scope note